cs100itp/git-basics/README.md

 ![Adding a file to a new branch](images/github-desktop-new-branch.png)

-Next, click "Publish branch" to push your new branch to GitHub.
-When this completes, click the "Create Pull Request" button to submit a pull request for the new branch --- this will take you to the GitHub website to confirm the
+After committing the file, click "Publish branch" to push your new branch to GitHub.
+When this completes, click the "Create Pull Request" button to submit a pull request for the new branch --- this will take you to the GitHub website to confirm the action:
-action:

 ![GitHub pull request](images/github-pull-request.png)